Everyone has heard of HDR (High Dynamic Range) Photography as it has made quite a spectacular entrance into digital photography’s world.

 4. HDR software (like Photomatix Pro or other) (optional)

 5. Noise Reduction software (Nik’s Dfine or Noise Ninja) (optional)

-Although you can shoot without a tripod through shooting hand-held in brackets and use the HDR software to align the images automatically, shooting with a tripod is recommended to gain the best results.
+Although you can shoot without a tripod by shooting hand-held in brackets and use the HDR software to align the images automatically, shooting with a tripod is recommended to gain the best results.

-Aligning images will work most of the time, but the consequences will be that you would lose a portion of the image.
+Aligning images will work most of the time, but the consequences will be losing a portion of the image.

 Types of HDR photography: